edgelesssys/marblerun.sh/content/docs/workflows/set-manifest.md

 ---
-title: "Setting a Manifest"
+title: "Setting a manifest"
 date: 2020-11-14T16:28:16+05:30
 draft: false
 weight: 2
 ---

-# Setting a Manifest
+# Setting a manifest

-The Manifest is a JSON document that defines which services span the mesh and how they should be configured.
+The manifest is a JSON document that defines which services span the mesh and how they should be configured.
 It further defines what Infrastructure providers are allowed.
-You can set a Manifest through Marblerun's Client REST-API.
+You can set a manifest through Marblerun's Client REST-API.
-The endpoint for all Manifest operations is `/manifest`.
+The endpoint for all manifest operations is `/manifest`.

-See the following Manifest for example (`manifest.json`).
+See the following manifest for example (`manifest.json`).

 ```json
 {